Several factors determine how much you could recover from your injury case, including:

 Insurance companies and the court have a general formula to assign a value to your case.

 Medical Bills + Lost Wages + Pain & Suffering = $ – % of Your Liability = Total Case Value

 Pain and Suffering = $40,000

 You are not legally required to hire a lawyer to help you pursue compensation.
 However, hiring an attorney often brings a higher settlement than people without legal representation.

 According to a 2017 Martindale-Nolo study, hiring a personal injury lawyer leads to significantly larger settlements.

 You could recover compensation for injuries and damages caused by someone else.
-Call David I. Fuchs, Injury & Accident Lawyer, P.A. at 954-568-3636 for a free, no-risk consultation today.
+Call a Florida personal injury attorney of David I. Fuchs, Injury & Accident Lawyer, P.A. at 954-568-3636 for a free, no-risk consultation today.
 You pay nothing unless and until he recovers compensation on your behalf.